kc1awv/RNode_Firmware_Custom/README.md

 [![Build Status](https://travis-ci.org/kc1awv/RNode_Firmware_Custom.svg?branch=master)](https://travis-ci.org/kc1awv/RNode_Firmware_Custom)

-This is a customized version of the [RNode](https://unsigned.ip/rnode) firmware, designed for use using the [Moteino MEGA](https://lowpowerlab.com/guide/moteino/) by LowPowerLab, with the RFM95 LoRa Module.
+This is a customized version of the [RNode](https://unsigned.io/rnode) firmware, designed for use using the [Moteino MEGA](https://lowpowerlab.com/guide/moteino/) by LowPowerLab, with the RFM95 LoRa Module.

+This work is a derivative of the RNode developed and sold by [Mark Qvist](https://unsigned.io).
+RNode is Copyright by Mark Qvist.

+I have no intention of selling or distributing custom RNodes.
+The assumption here is that you know why you're here, and you know why and how to purchase and build the requisite hardware mentioned in this derivative.
+Mark Qvist and Steve Miller are not responsible for undesired operation including but not limited to things breaking, catching fire, or collapsing the space-time continuum.
+You have been warned.

 ## Changes made: